 We provide PEP to people who may have been exposed to the HIV virus through sexual contact.
 If you think you are at risk for another reason, such as a needle-stick injury at work, please visit your Occupational Health Team or your local A&E department.

-If you need PEP following sexual exposure, you can walk into any of our centres.
+If you need PEP following sexual exposure, you can attend any of our centres.
+Just ring 0300 008 5522

 - Pre exposure prophylaxis (PrEP) - PrEP is a medicine for HIV negative people, taken before sex, so it is “pre-exposure”.
 Prophylaxis means to prevent infection- in this case, HIV.
 It can reduce the risk of getting HIV when taken as instructed.